azbyay/ruby-track/README.md

 npm install
 npm run dev
 ```
-the backend should be accessible via: http://localhost:3000
+the frontend should be accessible via: http://localhost:3000

 for the backend:
 ```bash